 Alright, so I messed up.
 I started cheating on my diet.
 I didn’t know why I was doing it, but once I started, I just couldn’t seem to stop.
-In 2014, I started the Overcoming MS Recovery Program right after a flare-up that took away the feeling on my entire right side.
+In 2014, I started the Overcoming MS Program right after a flare-up that took away the feeling on my entire right side.

 For four months, I struggled to walk, write, or feel sensation along half of my body and I was desperate for change.
-I did my research and discovered the OMS Program and jumped on the diet immediately.
+I did my research and discovered the Overcoming MS Program and jumped on the diet immediately.
 Within a month, I was feeling better and for the next 18 months, I didn’t veer from the diet once.
 In 2016 I thought I was on top of the world.
-I

 Well, until life circumstances happened.
 I still hadn’t learned how to use stress management skills and I’d only started meditating a few weeks earlier.
 My defenses were weak and no matter how hard I tried to focus on the program, I found myself back on auto pilot, standing in the candy aisle of the supermarket.